Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Access Instant

 Why it's great: The highest promotional rate on the market — 8.00% gross (6.48% net) for the first 2 months.
-Excellent for short-term cash parking.
+Ideal for parking emergency cash at peak rate before rotating.

 Feature Details